(205 ILCS 635/4-5)

 (g) Whenever the Commissioner shall revoke or suspend a license issued

 pursuant to this Act or fine a licensee under this Act, he or she shall

 forthwith execute a written order to that effect.
 The

-and post notice of the order on an agency Internet site maintained by the Commissioner or on the Nationwide Mortgage Licensing System and Registry and shall forthwith serve a copy of such order upon the
+Commissioner shall post notice of the order on an agency Internet site maintained by the Commissioner or on the Nationwide Multistate Licensing System and Registry and shall forthwith serve a copy of such order upon the

 licensee.
 Any such order may be reviewed in the manner provided by

 (h) When the Commissioner finds any person in violation of the grounds

 set forth in subsection (i), he or she may enter an order imposing one or

 (1) Revocation of license;